 Our team has written thorough articles that take deep dives into each law.
 They’re all linked below, and in them, you’ll find lots of great info about what’s required of your practice and how Cliniko helps you comply.
 Just find the country or legislation you’re looking for and dive on in.

 The Australian Privacy Principles (APPs) include topics ranging from anonymity to disclosure to security.
 Cliniko complies with every principle, and in some cases, we exceed the requirements.

 To learn more about how Cliniko can help you follow the APPs, head over to our help site where we discuss each privacy principle and how Cliniko helps you stay in compliance.

 The General Data Protection Regulation (GDPR) safeguards the privacy of all citizens within the European Union (EU) and the European Economic Area (EEA).
-And, for now, that still includes the UK.
+And, as of 1 January 2021, that no longer includes the UK.

 It’s a stringent set of laws that require taking some sizable steps in order to comply, like establishing a Data Processing Addendum, designating an in-house Data Protection Officer, and appointing an EU-based privacy representative.

 If you have no idea what these things are, don’t worry.
 It’s all explained in the GDPR article on our help site.